How We Share News about Grants

 - Share pictures with us of your organization’s activities.
 We may use these pictures on our website or in other materials that relate to our work in greater Houston.
 We prefer high-resolution shots (300 dpi or higher) that depict candid moments.

 If you are a grantee with a program, event, or milestone you believe may be suitable for a story, please contact email@example.com.

 Guidelines for Formally Sharing News about Your Houston Endowment Grant

 If you plan to engage in communications activities in which Houston Endowment is mentioned prominently (e.g. a press conference or press release), please notify your program officer or our communications staff at least five business days in advance of the communications activities.
-In the event you would like to include a quotation from a Houston Endowment staff member, we request the right to review the draft communication in advance of publication in order to ensure that our grantmaking is presented accurately and consistently.
+If you would like to include a quote from a Houston Endowment staff member, we request the right to review the draft communication in advance of publication in order to ensure that our grantmaking is presented accurately and consistently.

 Please direct all media-related activities to firstname.lastname@example.org.

 Your organization may wish to include mention of Houston Endowment in various materials.
 We do not require our grant partners to list us as a funder on their website or other publications or materials; however, we do assume that Houston Endowment will be listed among other current funders where appropriate.